Property Management System (PMS): Complete Guide for Hotels and Hospitality

 Detailed guest profiles store stay history, preferences, and special needs, enabling your team to deliver personalized service that keeps guests coming back.

-Housekeeping modules help coordinate cleaning schedules and track room status in real-time via mobile apps.
+Housekeeping modules help coordinate cleaning schedules and track room status in real-time via hotel mobile apps.
 Staff can update room conditions instantly using mobile phones or tablets, so the front desk always has the latest info.

 This instant communication cuts down wait times for arriving guests and boosts room turnover efficiency.
 Housekeeping teams get prioritized tasks based on arrival times and guest preferences.